flutter/website/animations/hero-animations/index.md

 1. Create a route that contains the destination hero.
    The destination route defines the widget tree that exists at the end of the animation.
-1. Trigger the animation by pushing the route on the Navigator's stack.
+1. Trigger the animation by pushing the destination route on the Navigator's stack.
 The Navigator push and pop operations trigger a hero animation for each pair of heroes with matching tags in the source and destination routes.

-Flutter calculates the tweens required to transition the starting hero to the ending hero (interpolating size and position changes), and performs the animation in an overlay.
+Flutter calculates the tween that animates the Hero's bounds from the starting point to the endpoint (interpolating size and position), and performs the animation in an overlay.

 The next section describes Flutter's process in greater detail.

 ## Behind the scenes

-The following describes how Flutter performs the transition.
+The following describes how Flutter performs the transition from one route to another.

 <img src="images/hero-transition-0.png" alt="Before the transition the source hero appears in the source route">